Best Real Estate Brokerage for New Real Estate Agents in Massachusetts

 Yes, and, it’s perfectly natural to feel uneasy about these topics as a new agent.
 Your pre-license education does not, and is not meant to, get to the practical side of doing real estate deals.
 Also, if you’ve been part of a real estate sale transaction personally, the process is probably somewhat of a blur at this point.
 We developed an on-demand online video training course that walks you step-by-step through a deal, which has proven really helpful for calming client handling and contract flow concerns and provides the practical training beyond your pre-license education you need to get off to a confident and fast start in your real estate career.

-Questions Newly Licensed Real Estate Agents Ask When Joining a 100% Commission Massachusetts Virtual Real Estate Brokerage for New Agents
+Newly Licensed Real Estate Agents in MA Ask These Questions When Joining a 100% Commission Massachusetts Virtual Real Estate Brokerage for New Agents

 No, there are no transaction minimums or quota and you will not be asked to leave if you haven’t closed a deal in x months.
-A broker will not look over your shoulder and eagerly ask you when you will close your next deal – it should be evident gross commission as a result of closing a deal is immaterial to Stuart St James, as 100% of gross commission is passed to agents, save a relatively inconsequential transaction fee in our Launch plan (the Elevate plan has no transaction fees).
+A broker will not look over your shoulder and eagerly ask you when you will close your next deal – it should be evident gross commission as a result of closing a deal is immaterial to Stuart St James, as 100% of gross commission is passed to agents, save a relatively inconsequential transaction fee in our Launch plan.

-Yes, we offer agents several real estate lead generation opportunities for real estate agents, all optionally available to you.
-As a Stuart St James agent, you will have immediate and exclusive access to highly qualified real estate leads in the markets you wish to serve live-transferred to you over the phone at no upfront cost to you via our exclusive Opcity real estate leads partnership.
-Separately, agents can take advantage of our real estate agent tech stack packages to buy corporate leads with Lead Catcher and/or build their own web presence and generate their own leads – both available at exclusive prices and you will earn 100% commission.
+Yes, we have multiple real estate lead generation opportunities for real estate agents, all optionally available to you.
+As a Stuart St James agent, you have immediate and exclusive access to highly qualified real estate leads in the markets you wish to serve live-transferred to you over the phone at no upfront cost to you via our exclusive Opcity real estate leads partnership.
+Separately, agents can take advantage of our real estate agent tech stack packages to buy corporate leads with Lead Catcher and/or build their own web presence and generate their own leads - both available at no-brainer exclusive prices and you will earn 100% commission.
 Real estate agents can diversify their lead generation strategy with any or all of these offers, optionally available to you if they make sense for your real estate business and brand.

 There’s no minimum term or commitment period when affiliating with Stuart St James.